 Cucumbers are an excellent healthy treat horses like to eat.
 They are low in sugar and calories and, like lettuce, are comprised mostly of water.
 Cucumbers provide horses with two essential benefits: they can help reduce inflammation and provide extra hydration.

-Cucumbers, squash, and zucchini are all healthy horse treat that you can grow in a small garden.
+Cucumbers, squash, and zucchini are all healthy horse treats that you can grow in a small garden.
 If you’ve never had a vegetable garden, I suggest starting with these three.
 They are easy to grow, tasty, and healthy treats for your animals.

 Always remember to wash your vegetables before eating them or feeding your animals.
 I typically cut the cucumber, squash, and zucchini before I feed them to our horses.
 Also, limit the amount you provide them because these vegetables can cause bloating, and your horse may get off their feed.